WiktorGmur/ABD/README.md

 - Jr Penetration Tester Learning Path - TryHackMe
 - Web Fundamentals Learning Path - TryHackMe

 ## 📈In progress
 <i>Here are the things I'm currently working on and need time to gain confidence in:</i>
-- Lockpicking
-- RFID
-- Windows Privillege Escalation
 - Powershell
-- Evading the AV
-- Red Teaming Learning Path (TryHackMe)
-- Physical Red Teaming by Jeramiah Talamantes (Udemy)
-- The Art Of Lockpicking: A complete guide by David La and Itay Ca (Udemy)
+- Windows Internals
+- Reverse Engineering

 ## 📚Books
-<i>These are the books I've red that are related to Social Engineering and Information Security:</i>
+<i>These are the books I've red that are related to Information Security:</i>
+- Blue Team Handbook: Incident Response Edition: A condensed field guide for the Cyber Security Incident Responder
+- The Practice of Network Security Monitoring: Understanding Incident Detection and Response
 - Social Engineering: The Science of Human Hacking by Christopher Hadnagy
 - Unmasking the Social Engineer: The Human Element of Security by Christopher Hadnagy
 - 48 Laws Of Power by Robert Greene